 The Allen Cobra Padded Leather Sling

-- Allen Company 8145 Cobra Padded Sling with Deer Head Embossed with Swivels, Burgundy-Brown
+- Allen Company 8145 Cobra Padded Sling with Deer Head Embossed with Swivels, Burgundy-Brown, One Size

 Allen slings are some of the most popular in the world among hunters.
 These aren’t tactical slings or made from fancy materials, but they are well designed, well thought out, and perfect for hunting.
 The Allen Cobra sling is named because of how the sling thickens near the end.
 This resembles a Cobra’s head.
 This Cobra head is designed to be the closest part of the gun to the barrel.
 So when carrying the gun this part rests on your shoulder.